wp-plugins/orbisius-cyberstore/readme.txt

 * Made add/edit to stay on the same page
 * Made product titles click and to lead to edit product
 * Added more mime-types so the download option can server files with the correct type that means less warnings that it is a binary/executable file
+* Refactored code and centralized the paygw params and test mode detection.
+* Using curl by default to validate a transaction and if it doesn't work then try fsockopen

 = 1.2.7 =
 * Added link to extensions on the dashboard